REVY, ISM / SCIENCE PHOTO LIBRARY REVY, ISM / SCIENCE PHOTO LIBRARY

 Frog red blood cells.
-Light micrograph of red blood cells (red) from a frog.
-These cells (also called erythrocytes) carry oxygen around the body, using the red pigment haemoglobin.
-Non-mammalian red blood cells (such as those of a frog) are oval in shape and contain a cell nucleus (black).
+Light micrograph of red blood cells (erythrocytes, purple) from a frog.
+These cells contain haemoglobin, a pigment that allows these cells to carry oxygen around the body.
+Non-mammalian red blood cells (such as those of a frog) are oval in shape and contain a cell nucleus (red).
 Human red blood cells are disc-shaped and do not have a cell nucleus.
-Frogs are also cold-blooded, meaning they rely on external heat to warm their blood, as opposed to mammals, who can generate their own internal heat supply.
-Magnification: x285 when printed 10cm wide.
+Frogs are cold-blooded, meaning they rely on external heat to warm their blood, as opposed to mammals, who can generate their own internal heat supply.
+Magnification: x3500 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.